 There is no evidence that the flu shot or the pneumococcal vaccination will provide any protection from the coronavirus, according to CDC official Nancy Messonnier.
 Both, however, will increase your chances of staying healthy and staying out of the hospital during the pandemic.

 How can I take care of a sick friend?

 Health officials stress that it’s important to take care of sick friends and neighbors in the community — and there’s a way to do so safely.
 If you are taking food to a neighbor, consider leaving it at the door.
 Since COVID-19 is most likely passed by respiratory droplets, this will eliminate the chance of the virus spreading.

 If you are caring for someone who has COVID-19, keep a safe distance.
 Wash your hands often, wipe down high-touch surfaces and remind the person who is sick to wear a face mask.
 You should wear a face mask too.
 Offer to help with groceries and errands, if possible.
-And make sure the person who is sick drinks lots of fluids and rests.

 Finally: Watch for warning signs of serious illness.
 Call the doctor if the person’s condition worsens, and seek immediate medical attention if they have difficulty breathing, pain or pressure in the chest, new confusion, an inability to wake or stay awake, or blueish lips or face.